 Sleep is a fundamental process for optimal body function, and there are various gender differences in sleep patterns.
 Adequate sleep allows you to feel and perform better during the day.
 If you lack the right bedding, you experience disrupted sleep, and the results can be catastrophic.
 But, you don’t need to fret, the reason?
-We have a list of mattress coupons that gives you the chance to save big on your next mattress purchase.
+We have a flippable mattress that gives you the chance to save big on your next mattress purchase.

 Does gender affect sleep?
 Check out some intriguing facts:

 1. Men get less sleep than women.

 Men get less and lower quality sleep than women.
 They also endure lighter sleep marked by less time spent in deeper sleep stages and lower sleep efficiency.
 Often, they report getting less sleep than women.

 Although men have lesser sleeping hours and spend less time in deep sleep, they tend to sleep better than women.
 When you compare insomnia by gender, men have a higher quality of sleep, and they are less likely to suffer from insomnia.